How to Support Philadelphia’s Latino-Owned Businesses This Month

 Queen & Rook Board Game Cafe

 Part restaurant, part board game-and-puzzle paradise, Queen & Rook is one of several Philly destinations for when you want an activity with your meal.
-While that might look a little different right now due to COVID-19, the spot is still offering in-store browsing, online pickup, delivery, and outdoor dining.
+The spot is still offering in-store browsing, indoor and outdoor dining, and online pickup and delivery.

 Power Street Theatre